 - As a general rule, the main advisor of each student is chosen from the full-time faculty members of the major that the student belongs to.
-However, a faculty member from another major can also be chosen as a main advisor if necessary. - After the main advisor for each student has been decided, the main advisor shall appoint two secondary advisors in the advising committee, and the composition of the advising committee shall be approved by the department. - When it is necessary to change the main advisor and/or secondary advisor due to an unavoidable reason, it must be approved by the department.
+However, a faculty member from another major can also be chosen as a main advisor if necessary. - > The main advisor shall appoint two secondary advisors in the advising committee, and the composition of the advising committee shall be approved by the department. - When it is necessary to change the main advisor and/or secondary advisor due to an unavoidable reason, it must be approved by the department.